gsamokovarov/rspec-xunit/README.md

 The syntax offered by `rspec-xunit` should be familiar to xUnit testing framework users like `minitest`.

 You start a test case by `RSpec.case`.
-This is simple alias of `Rspec.describe`.
+This is a simple alias of `Rspec.describe`.
 You define individual tests (what you call examples in your past life) with the `test` macro.
-It is an alias of `it` and it support all it's goodies, like skipping a test with `xtest`.
+It is an alias of `it` and it supports all it's goodies, like skipping a test with `xtest`.

 This leaves us to at the most important change in `rspec-xunit`...
 You no